 This opens up an opportunity to practice the chromatic scale in an interesting way.
 A major theme to these exercises is that physical gestures at the piano are treated as equal partners with jazz improvisatory language.
 Often, harmonic and theoretical ideas dictate the rules and goals of certain exercises.
 We physically conform to these goals and learn the gestures needed to play them.

 But what if that relationship was inverted?
 Rather than learning to play sequences of semitones ascending and descending, why not also learn to play sequences of hand positions ascending and descending?

-If we look at all of the thumb placements in the right hand, they fall on C, E, G, B, D, F, and A:
+If we look at all of the thumb placements in the right hand, they fall on C, E, G, B, D, F, and A (all the white notes):

 If we order these thumb placements in the same manner as a scale (C-D-E-F-G-A-B), we get this sequence:

 Though the above example looks complicated, it’s extremelyeasy to play, so let’s formalize it.
 If I’m going to set ‘rules’ for good piano fingering, this would be one: The right hand is strongly anchored when the thumb is positioned on a white key.
 These anchors will be represented with a clear note head.
 With thumbs on white keys, the player has good range of motion in both directions.
 Of course, thumbs can play black keys too, but then descending motion is restricted because crossovers on black keys are awkward and uncomfortable.

 From these white keys, the right hand can comfortably form 4-note, 3-note, and 2-note clusters: